Alcoutim – the complete guide (2019)

 Church of Nossa Senhora da Conceição

 In the municipality of Alcoutim, you can find a beautiful church, known as Ermida de Nossa Senhora da Conceição.
-The church was initially built in the Manueline style in the beginning of the 16th century.
-The church was rebuilt later in the 17th century, but the portal remained.
+The church was initially built in the beginning of the 16th century.
+It was rebuilt later in the 17th century, but the original doorway remained.
 The church was dedicated to Nossa Senhora da Conceição.
 This is Portugal’s Patroness since the time of the Restoration war (17th century).
-It was believed that success in the war of the independence was achieved on her behalf.
-Inside the church there is a baroque altarpiece of gilt carved wood from the 18th century.
+It was believed that success in the independence war was achieved on her behalf.
+Inside the church, you can find an altar piece of gilt carved wood from the 18th century.
 Above the altar you can see the coat of arms of King João IV.
 This church is worth a visit.

 There are many beautiful things to see in the interior of the Algarve.
 Alcoutim is just one of the several towns that are worth a visit.
 Also, there are several activities that can make your time in Alcoutim even more enjoyable.
 For example, you could rent a boat in Alcoutim, so you can explore the peacefulness of the Guadiana river on your own.
 If you don’t feel like renting a boat yourself, there are boat cruises to Mértola (upstream) and Odeleite (downstream).
 There are several excursions that you can already book online.
 Below you can find our favourite excursions in the area of Alcoutim.

 If you would like to have an adventurous, but peaceful day, we suggest that you do the following tour: Tavira – Cachopo – Martim Longo – Vaqueiros – Giões – Pereiro – Santa Marta – Cortes Pereiras – Alcoutim – Guerreiros do Rio – Foz de Odeleite – Castro Marim.
 This is a full day tour to enjoy the original beauty of the countryside and to discover the unspoiled Algarve, the traditional way of life and the kindness of the simple people.
 Beautiful landscapes and typical white washed architecture.
 It is the Algarve that tourists usually don’t see.